Source One Serenity's Trail Program

 Since 2021, Source One Serenity has been collaborating with the Umpqua National Forest to reopen the Boulder Creek Trail #1552 in the Boulder Creek Wilderness that wasn't accessible for a decade.

-In 2023, we continue the trail work in the Boulder Creek Wilderness and also work in some other great locations in the Umpqua National Forest.
+Although the trail is already passable thanks to countless hours of volunteers and partners, there is still more work that needs to be done especially after wildfires in 2024.
+In 2025, we will continue the trail work in the Boulder Creek Wilderness but also work in some other great locations in the Umpqua National Forest and county parks.

 Work Details: